 6. BenQ PD2700Q DesignVue 27-inch: Designed for photo editors

-BenQ PD2700Q has especially been created for photo editors, CAD/CAM users, and content creators.
+BenQ PD2700Q has specially been created for photo editors, CAD/CAM users, and content creators.
 The monitor delivers a solid viewing-angle and grayscale performance using an In-Plane Switching (IPS) panel.
 It displays 100% sRGB color gamut and Rec.
 709 (HDTV).
-It is a good monitor for photo editing that also provides you with get a wide range of picture presets as well as decent color accuracy and overall features.
+It is a good monitor for photo editing that also provides you to get a wide range of picture presets as well as decent color accuracy and overall features.

 The monitor houses its 27” IPS panel on a basic-black cabinet.
 A 0.75” bezel edges the non-reflective screen.
 The monitor has a maximum (WQHD) resolution of 2560×1440.

-The rectangular stand with short mounting arm supports the cabinet and also provides pivot, height, swivel, and tilt adjustments.
+The rectangular stand with a short mounting arm supports the cabinet and also provides pivot, height, swivel, and tilt adjustments.
 You can also mount the monitor on the wall using the four VESA mounting holes.
 There are plenty of input/output ports around the back, including an HDMI port, three USB 2.0 ports, audio input, and two DisplayPort inputs.
 Then there are two built-in speakers as well, which offer adequate sound for light duty.